Socio-economic utility and chemical potential: Urban model with two types of agents

 Therefore, Eq.~(\ref{max-lagrange}) provides a direct prediction for the utility profile at arbitrary temperature $T$.
 It would be interesting to know whether this result remains valid beyond its a priori domain of validity, namely for models satisfying Eq.~(\ref{cross-deriv}) so that a function $\tilde{L}$ can be defined.
 Considering again the above urban model with two types of agents, we keep the logarithmic form Eq.~(\ref{eq-prho}) for $\tilde{p}$, and choose as an example $a_1=a_2=1$ and $b_1=b_2=0$.
 These values imply $\sigma_1 b_1 \ne \sigma_2 a_2$ so that Eq.~(\ref{cross-deriv}) is not satisfied, ruling out the possibility to find a potential function $\tilde{L}$ and to get a simple analytical solution of the model.

-Performing numerical simulations of this agent-based model with two income groups, in the case of a one-dimensional closed city, we first validate it thanks to a comparison with the above solvable case.
+Performing numerical simulations of this agent-based model with two income groups, in the case of a one-dimensional closed city, we first validate the simulation thanks to a comparison with the above solvable case.
 Turning to the non-solvable case, we test the validity of Eq.~(\ref{max-lagrange}), that is, whether the chemical potentials $\lambda_i = u_{qi} + T \partial s / \partial \rho_{qi}$ ($i=1,2$) are uniform over the city for $T>0$ (when $T\to 0$, the utility should be uniform anyhow).
 We indeed observe that for a non-zero temperature, the chemical potentials are homogeneous even in this non-solvable model, while the utility is not (see Fig.~\ref{potchim}).
+We also note that although the number of agents is relatively small ($H=200$), no systematic space-dependent correction to the chemical potential is observed.

+We further use the obtained values of $\lambda_1$ and $\lambda_2$ to perform a numerical resolution of the system of non-linear equations (\ref{max-lagrange}), which we assume to be valid even in the absence of a potential $L$ function.
+Interestingly, the results of the agent-based model and of the numerical resolution are found to be in very good agreement (see Fig.~\ref{rho-agent}), thus yielding a complementary test of the validity of the chemical potential approach.

 The validity of Eq.~(\ref{max-lagrange}) in this case can be understood as follows.
 In this paper, we focused on cases when the probability distribution has the factorized form Eq.~(\ref{dist-can}), which is a consequence of the existence of a potential function $\tilde{L}$.
 When no function $\tilde{L}$ exists, the stationary distribution is no longer factorized, and we do not know its functional form.
 However, if the stationary distribution has only short range correlations, a chemical potential can still be introduced, in the same way as a chemical potential can be defined in a physical system with short-range interactions \cite{balescu}.